Sandrine-CP/Sandrine-CP/README.md

   </a>
 </p>

-- 🔭 I’m currently working on a psychptherapist's website
+- 🔭 Currently working on a psychotherapist’s website using Next.js and Tailwind CSS, focusing on performance, accessibility, and SEO.

+- 🎯 I’m looking for opportunities in front-end or full-stack web development, with a focus on creating performant and user-friendly applications.
+-
-- 📜 I obtained my Level 5 Professional Title as a Web and Mobile Web Developer
+- 📜 I obtained my Level 5 Professional Title as a Web and Mobile Web Developer.

-- 🌱 I continue to learn by practicing: I worked on Next.js and Tailwind css for the psychotherapist's website
+- 🌱 I continue to learn by practicing: I worked on Next.js and Tailwind css for the psychotherapist's website.

-- 👨‍💻 All of my projects are available at (comming soon)
+- 👨‍💻 All of my projects are available at => Portfolio in progress, stay tuned!

 - 💬 Ask me about **React, Next.js, SEO and Figma and Agile methodology**